czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

   - Sampling Bits

-    - Receivers recover the bits in the input signal by ssmpling output signal close to middle of bit period
+    - Receivers recover the bits in the input signal by sampling output signal close to middle of bit period
     - Two limits to bit rate: channel bandwidth (Nyquist) and noise (Shannon)

   - Main Topic